matheusdutra0207/git/README.md

 ```

 ## Checkout
-Revert changes that are in the workspace and have already been commited
+Revert changes that are in the workspace and have already been commited(are not untracked)

 ```
 git checkout <file name>